-Best moisturizer for dry skin
+Best moisturizers for dry skin

-Which moisturizer is best for dry skin?
+Which moisturizers are best for dry skin?

 Moisture is essential for healthy skin.
 If you have dry skin, though, you need some extra help to hydrate your skin.
-Unfortunately, that means any old moisturizer just won’t do.
+That means any old moisturizer won’t do.

 When you’re buying a moisturizer for dry skin, you want a heavier formula with ingredients that attract moisture to the skin and seal it in, such as hyaluronic acid, glycerin, dimethicone and urea.
-Providing adequate hydration can help smooth the skin, fight fine lines and wrinkles and leave you with a glow even if it’s naturally dry.
+Adequate hydration can help smooth the skin, fight fine lines and wrinkles, and leave you with a glow even if your skin is naturally dry.

 Need a high-quality moisturizer to boost your skin’s hydration?
-Here are some of the best moisturizers for dry skin that can leave you a bright, healthy complexion year-round.
+The best moisturizers for dry skin can leave you a bright, healthy complexion year-round.

-Drunk Elephant Lala Retro Whipped Moisturizer with Ceramides
+Drunk Elephant Lala Retro Whipped Cream Moisturizer with Ceramides

 With six African oils and a ceramide complex, this rich moisturizer helps provide intense hydration and strengthen your skin’s protective barrier.
-It also helps combat the visible signs of aging and protects against environmental stress.
+It also helps combat wrinkles and protects against environmental stress.
 The formula is also vegan.

-Avene RICH Revitalizing Nourishing Cream
+Avene Eau Thermale Rich Revitalizing Nourishing Cream

-This intensive moisturizer cream provides plenty of hydration without clogging your pores.
+This intensive moisturizer provides plenty of hydration without clogging your pores.
 It helps strengthen your skin’s natural protective barrier and fights damage from pollution and other environmental stressors with red fruit extract.
-Formulated to reduce the risk of irritation, this moisturizer is safe for sensitive skin.
+Formulated to reduce the risk of irritation, it’s safe for sensitive skin.

 Cetaphil Deep Hydration Healthy Glow Daily Face Cream

 This affordable moisturizer can restore your skin’s hydration for up to 48 hours but is still lightweight and non-greasy.
-It contains hyaluronic acid, vitamin B5 and vitamin E to help moisturize and soothe the skin.
-It helps strengthen sensitive skin over time and leaves your complexion with a healthy glow too.
+It contains hyaluronic acid, vitamin B5 and vitamin E to moisturize and soothe skin.
+It helps strengthen sensitive skin over time and leaves your complexion with a healthy glow.

 Clinique Smart SPF 15 Custom-Repair Moisturizer for Very Dry Skin

 If you want a moisturizer that can help fight fine lines and wrinkles and firm the skin, this is an excellent option.
-It doesn’t contain any oil but features ingredients that help draw and retain moisture in the skin.
+It contains no oil but features ingredients that help draw and retain moisture in the skin.
 It also provides SPF 15 for sun protection during the day and is non-acnegenic.

-Sold by Amazon, Macy’s, Sephora and Ulta
+Sold by Amazon, Sephora, Kohl’s, Target and Ulta Beauty

-For highly dehydrated skin, this intensive moisturizing ointment is usually your best bet.
+For highly dehydrated skin, this intensive moisturizing ointment is your best bet.
 It provides a protective barrier for the skin that locks in moisture and helps soothe irritation and redness.
-It’s preservative and fragrance-free too.
+It’s preservative- and fragrance-free.

 Farmacy Honey Halo Ultra-Hydrating Ceramide Moisturizer